benslv/instapaper-ts/README.md

 ## Authentication

 Instapaper uses OAuth 1.0a with xAuth.
-You'll need a **consumer key and secret** from Instapaper, plus your account **username and password** — but only to perform a one-time token exchange.
+You'll need a **consumer key and secret** from Instapaper, plus your account **username and password**, but only to perform a one-time token exchange.
 After that, store the token and use it directly for all future requests.

-### First run — exchange credentials for a token
+### 1. Exchange credentials for a token

 Call `Instapaper.fetchToken(...)` to authenticate with your username and password.
 This performs the xAuth token exchange and returns the result.
 Once you have the token, persist it so you don't repeat the exchange on every run.